Lasting Power of Attorney Property

 Before filling in the forms, we recommend you think through any scenarios where you want to leave specific instructions to your Attorney as to how they should act.
 You are permitted to do this, and it can be reassuring to both of you to know you are not leaving your Attorney to worry about what you would want them to decide in certain circumstances.

-On completion, these forms must be signed by you, the Attorney, witnesses, and a certificate provider.
+On completion, these forms must be signed by you, the Attorney, witnesses, and a Certificate Provider.
 This is someone who can confirm that you know what you are doing and that you have chosen to make the LPA yourself.

 The LPA cannot take effect until it has been registered with the Office of the Public Guardian, and this process may take a few months.
 Once registered, your LPA is ready to come into force should you lose mental capacity for any reason.